AdobeDocs/platform-learn.en/help/platform/queries/recharge-your-customer-data.md

 ---
 title: Recharge your customer data to deliver electrifying experiences
-description: Learn how to mitigate the impact of low-quality data, reduce time to value, and multiply ROI by leveraging the same data for multitude of use cases.
+description: Learn how to mitigate the impact of low-quality data, reduce time to value, and multiply ROI by using the same data for multitude of use cases.
 role: Data Engineer, Data Architect, Developer
 feature: Queries
 kt: 10323
 ---
 # Recharge your customer data to deliver electrifying experiences

-Omnichannel data is a critical ingredient for powering actionable customer profiles used by marketers to create audiences, orchestrate activation, and measure the resulting customer journeys.
-However, organizations face challenges in managing the quality, scale, and variety of this data and require streamlined solutions to mitigate the impact of low-quality data, reduce time to value, and multiply ROI by leveraging the same data for multitude of use cases.
+Omnichannel data is a critical ingredient to power actionable customer profiles used by marketers to orchestrate activation and measure the resulting customer journeys.
+However, organizations face challenges in managing the quality, scale, and variety of this data.
+They require streamlined solutions to mitigate the impact of low-quality data, reduce time to value, and multiply ROI by using the same data for multitude of use cases.

-In this session, we explore:
+This video explores:

 * Adobe Experience Platform data preparation capabilities that you can leverage
 * Increasing ROI from Adobe Real-Time CDP, Adobe Journey Optimizer, and Customer Journey Analytics